You can complain about a bailiff if you think they’ve broken the rules, eg if they:

 - take goods belonging to someone else

-Who you need to complain to depends on whether the bailiff is a:
+Who you need to complain to depends on whether the bailiff’s a:

-- county or family court bailiff or civilian enforcement officer, working directly for the court
+- county or family court bailiff, or a civilian enforcement officer who works directly for the court

 Complain about a private bailiff

 Most bailiffs work for private companies, even if they’re collecting money for the council or the government.

 You should first complain to the company the bailiff works for or the people you owe money to.

 You may also be able to complain to the bailiff’s trade association.

 Check the membership lists on the trade associations’ websites:

 Complain to the trade association if the bailiff’s a member.
 Follow the complaints procedure on the association’s website.